 Seagoing sailing passenger ships.

-ROs must keep track of all extensions granted, as well as remote surveys and remote audits.
+ROs must keep track of all extensions granted.

 For merchant ships: all extensions shall be reported afterwards by the RO and sent to: email@example.com

-For fishing trawlers: all extensions shall be reported afterwards by the RO and sent to: email@example.com
+For trawlers: all extensions shall be reported afterwards by the RO and sent to: firstname.lastname@example.org

 It should be noted that extending the validity of a statutory ship certificate beyond 3 months is an extraordinary measure which is not covered in the relevant Conventions.

-Careful consideration should therefore be given to any request (by a shipowner) for an extension of the validity of any statutory ship certificate(s) in addition to the general initial extension of 3 months granted by the Human Environment and Transport Inspectorate for statutory ship certificates of which the validity originally expired under the conditions mentioned in paragraph 3.A.
+Careful consideration should therefore be given to any request (by a shipowner) for an extension of the validity of any statutory ship certificate(s) in addition to the general extension of 3 months granted by the Human Environment and Transport Inspectorate for statutory ship certificates of which the validity originally expired between 19th of March 2020 and 19th of June 2020.